-You will also be unable to fully complete the PA1 until you have completed the relevant IHT form as Question 7 under the Inheritance tax section will ask you for the figures from specific boxes that are on the corresponding IHT form.
+You will also be unable to fully complete a PA Form until you have completed the relevant IHT form as Question 7 under the Inheritance tax section will ask you for the figures from specific boxes that are on the corresponding IHT form.

 Section 8.
 Applying as an attorney is only relevant if you are applying on behalf of someone else this section is normally used by a solicitor or professional applying on the behalf of an executor or administrator of an estate.
 If you are the executor or administration you will not need to complete this section and the form will direct to the next section.

 Guides provided to help you apply for probate

 PA2 – The PA2 is a guide provided to help you apply for probate yourself it goes into detail about the process of applying.
 If it is your first time applying for probate and you know very little about what it is, this guide is extremely helpful as it includes